intkhan1043/Business-Insights-360/README.md

 ## Contributing

 If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.

+## Acknowledgments

+Gratitude to Hemanand Vadivel and Dhaval Patel for their guidance.
+This project was completed as part of the Power BI course by CodeBasis.